d3v1an7/macos-fresh/README.md

 [Pull requests](https://help.github.com/articles/creating-a-pull-request/) welcome!

-## Notes
-- Has only been tested on OS X 10.11
-- Many of the 10.11 updates were made on an established machine, so fresh installs may be bumpy
-- Have considered (but not tested) zsh
-- Requires at least Ansible 2

 ## Installation
 Open terminal and run
 ``` sh
 $ curl -L https://git.io/vzL6I | bash -s -- --first-run
 ```
+> Hold on... isn't piping to shell a super [bad idea](http://www.seancassidy.me/dont-pipe-to-your-shell.html)?

+Correct!
+But it is also pretty convenient :)
+I highly recommend reading and understanding what these scripts do prior to installing.

-If the Ansible playbook ends early, you can safely kick it off again with
+If the Ansible playbook ends early, you can safely kick it off again
 ``` sh
 $ fresh --install
 ```

+## Notes
+- Has only been tested on OS X 10.11
+- Many of the 10.11 updates were made on an established machine, so fresh installs may be bumpy
+- Have considered (but not tested) zsh
+- Requires at least Ansible 2

 ## WIP
 ### Misc